wmmihaa/Introduction-to-Node.js/documentation/hol7.md

    </script>
 ```
+This function is going to be executed after the page has been renderd, and is the place where you'll add the logic to call the API.

 The chart library we’re going to use is called *FusionChart*.
 And as with any other charts we need to configure it with things like *title*, *colors*, *axixs names* etc, etc… All this is done in a *datasource* we call “**ds**”:
 ```js
 var ds = {"chart": {